Jambo's Complete Guide to Stakeholder Relationship Management Software

 1. What is Stakeholder Relationship Management (SRM) Software?

-Stakeholder Relationship Management (SRM) software connects and organizes all your stakeholder information within one platform allowing you to manage all your organization’s relationships and communications with stakeholders.
+Stakeholder Relationship Management software connects and organizes all your stakeholder information within one platform allowing you to manage all your organization’s relationships and communications with stakeholders.

 An SRM helps teams to easily track and report on things like stakeholder interactions, issues and commitments and facilitates collaboration among teams working on stakeholder engagement projects.

-With an SRM, you can:
+With Stakeholder Relationship Management software, you can:

 - Streamline your input efforts, your engagement efforts and the management of your engagement programs